 In 2022, a total of 187,770m was completed in 676 holes that lead to the discoveries of Keats North, Keats West, Lotto North and further expanded Keats, Golden Joint and Lotto zones in addition to continued systematic testing along the AFZ.
 The Company has also completed a regional diamond drilling program designed to test high-priority targets at both Twin Ponds and QWS projects; both programs are the first phase of drilling completed by the Company.
+The QWS program consisted of 33 HQ-sized diamond drill holes totalling 7,255m covering an area 50km south of the Keats Zone with a high concentration of gold anomalies surrounding the southern extension of the AFZ.
+This program generated encouraging results with twenty-seven holes returning significant gold mineralization and 10 holes across 4 targets containing visible gold.
+The exploration drilling program was designed to test a variety of targets in and around Paul's Pond, Goose, Eastern Pond and Greenwood #2 prospects.
+A first phase of drilling was also completed on the Twin Ponds property consisting of 1,508m in 7 diamond drill holes testing early-stage exploration targets.

 The current drilling program is designed to test multiple exploration targets and zones along the 9.45km of the AFZ and 12km of the JBP Fault Zone at Queensway North.
 The primary focus is on the expansion of known zones of mineralization and systematic drilling within the prospective corridor surrounding the AFZ to identify new zones of gold mineralization.
-Meters will also be allocated to regional programs at both QWS and the newly optioned VOA property that added an additional 6.1km of strike on the AFZ.
-Diamond drilling programs will test drill-ready targets generated through various exploration activities that have been ongoing over the past few years and follow-up on the results of the 2022 drill program.
+Meters have been allocated to regional programs at both QWS and the newly optioned VOA property that added an additional 6.1km of strike on the AFZ.
+Diamond drilling programs are testing drill-ready targets generated through various exploration activities that have been ongoing over the past few years and follow-up on the results of the 2022 QWS drill program.

-The majority of drilling to date has occurred along the AFZ with drill counts ranging from 8-15 and a yearto-date total of 448,531m completed in 1,764holes.
-The breakdown of meters drilled to date is as follows: 406 drill holes at the Keats prospect totalling 120,023m, 110 holes at the Keats North prospect totalling 28,703m, 131 holes at the Keats West prospect totalling 28,522m, 94 holes at Iceberg prospect totalling 33,714m, 107 drill holes at the Lotto prospect totalling 28,759m, 92 drill holes at Lotto North prospect totalling 21,243m, 81 drill holes at the Monte Carlo prospect totalling 18,521m, 63 drill holes at the Zone 36/K2 prospect totalling 11,423m, 64 holes at the Everest prospect totalling 15,159m, 54 drill holes at the Knob/Rocket prospect totalling 37,207m completed at other zones/targets along the AFZ including the K2 West, Gambit, Cokes, Little-Powerline, Road, Dome, Lonely Mountain and Big Dave.
+The majority of drilling to date has occurred along the AFZ with drill counts ranging from 8-15 and a project-wide year-to-date total of 496,426m has been completed in 2,070 holes.
+The breakdown of meters drilled to date at QWN is as follows: 443 drill holes at the Keats prospect totalling 124,814m, 124 holes at the Keats North prospect totalling 30,269m, 153 holes at the Keats West prospect totalling 30,950m, 118 holes at Iceberg prospect totalling 29,226m, 84 at Iceberg East prospect totally 17,602m, 142 holes at the Golden Joint prospect totalling 35,154m, 110 drill holes at the Lotto prospect totalling 29,218m, 87 drill holes at Lotto North prospect totalling 20,684m, 118 drill holes at the Monte Carlo prospect totalling 25,526m, 104 drill holes at the Zone 36/K2 prospect totalling 17,530m, 49 holes at the Jackpot prospect totalling 8,135m, 67 holes at the Everest prospect totalling 15,644m, 59 drill holes at the Knob/Rocket prospect totally 11,321m and 52 drill holes at the TCH prospect totalling 15,388m, with the balance of 184 drill holes totalling 41,051m completed at other zones/targets along the AFZ including the K2 West, Gambit, Cokes, Little-Powerline, Road, Dome, Grouse Lonely Mountain and Big Dave.

-The Company has also completed follow-up drilling along the JBP Fault Zone with 97 holes totalling 26,294m completed to date at the 798, 1744 and Pocket Pond prospects.
+The Company has also completed follow-up drilling along the JBP Fault Zone with 99 holes totalling 26,681m completed to date at the $798,\,1744$ and Pocket Pond prospects.